anantankur/dAPI/ReadMe.md

 1. clone the repo

-2. cd into project's root directory
+2. cd into project's directory

 3. make sure you have java and sbt installed